This article was updated on 15 June 2021.

 - Land title

-- Consent document form land office
+- Consent document from land office

 - Blueprint of the house certified by Architect